-A complaint is an expression of formal discontent or an accusation made in written or verbal form.
 Personnel complaints include any allegation of misconduct or improper job performance that, if true, would constitute a violation of departmental policy or of federal, state or local law, policy or rule.

 Does the complaint address guilt or innocence?

-NO. The complaint process is not intended to address an expression of dissatisfaction that SOLELY addresses guilt or innocence.
+No. The complaint process is not intended to address an expression of dissatisfaction that SOLELY addresses guilt or innocence.
 That will be determined by a court of law.
 The complaint process will have NO impact upon pending court action.

 How is my complaint investigated?

 The complaint is reviewed by the Sheriff.
 The complaint is then assigned for investigation by a supervisor.
 Upon completion of the investigation, a recommendation is made to the Sheriff for disposition.
-The Sheriff may concur with the recommendation, modify the disposition or order further investigation.
+The Sheriff may concur with the recommendation, modify the disposition, or order further investigation.